maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 * DEPRECATED
 * DELETED

-A service provider should only be able to access/alter information only on the services Instances it provides.
+A service provider should only be able to alter information on the services Instances it provides.
 MSR administrator users however, are allowed to perform any data modifications.

 ### Operation "updateInstanceStatus"
 <!--